 The Bank measures and records its current income tax payable and its tax bases in its assets and liabilities in accordance with the tax regulations of Turkmenistan, which may differ from IFRS.
-For the years ended December 31, 2020 and 2019 income tax rate for legal entities was equal to 20% on the territory of Turkmenistan.
+For the years ended December 31, 2021 and 2020 income tax rate for legal entities was equal to 50% and 20%, respectively on the territory of Turkmenistan.